understanding media

 Jeffrey, L. (no date).
 Understanding Media Symposium.
 Retreived on 25th January 2005 from: http://www.mcluhan.ca/umsymposium/.
 An online forum discussing individual chapters of Understanding Media.

-McLuhan.ca Global Research Network.
+McLuhan.ca Global Research Network (no date).
 Retrieved 21st September 2005 from: http://www.mcluhan.ca/.
 Small site devoted to McLuhan.

 McLuhan Program in Culture and Technology (no date).
 Retreived on 25th January 2005 from: http://www.mcluhan.utoronto.ca/.
 The website of Toronto University's ongoing McLuhan Program in Culture and Technology, which includes a number of useful resources.